-The EPI, a list produced by prestigious Universities such as Yale and Columbia with support from the World Economic Forum, has been presenting data on a various number of countries and their performance since 2002.
+The EPI, a list produced by prestigious Universities such as Yale and Columbia with support from the World Economic Forum, has been presenting data on various countries and their performance since 2002.
 The current list reveals the scoring of 180 countries and their individual performance regarding Ecosystem Vitality (the protection of, e.g. natural resource services) and Environmental Health (e.g., progress in air pollution or protection of drinking waters that can endanger human health if not considered).
-These two categories are divided into 10 groups in total (e.g. Forest, Air Quality and Water Resources), and in turn, these groups constitute of 24 indicators all together.
+These two categories are divided into 10 groups in total (e.g. Forest, Air Quality, and Water Resources), and in turn, these groups constitute 24 indicators altogether.
 For example, Tree Cover Loss is an indicator for Forest (which is subcategorized under Environmental Health), and Waste Water treatment is an indicator for Water Resources (subcategorized under Ecosystem Vitality).
-All objectives, groups and indicators are given individual points that constitute the final score.
-For a complete scheme where the two objectives, 10 groups and their 24 indicators are presented, see EPI website.
+All objectives, groups, and indicators are given individual points that constitute the final score.
+For a complete scheme where the two objectives, 10 groups, and their 24 indicators are presented, see the EPI website.
 What makes the EPI a pedagogical tool for any policymaker who wishes to look more closely at this year’s result (or for that matter, all EPI lists since its inception), is the immense transparency offered.
 For each analyzed indicator, one will find a set of sources used such as international organizations that provided data or contributed with extensive research.

 Scratching the surface of this year’s result, we note that Turkmenistan ranked the highest amongst the Former Soviet Union (FSU) countries, see Table 1.
 They performed well, especially with regard to Environmental Health indicators.
 Georgia ranks in 94th place (it was in 111th place in 2016) and scores a bit higher in Environmental Health than in Environmental Vitality.
 Azerbaijan, on the other hand, had the highest scores in Environmental Vitality, compared to their performance in Environmental Health, among all the FSU countries.
 As summarized in Table 1, the FSU countries are compared with this year’s top country, Switzerland.
 Although a comparative list as shown is easy on the eyes, there may be an unexpected, glitch in this comparison.